andydunstall/nova/README.md

 > :warning: In progress...

-Nova is a compiled statically typed programming language.
-It aims to be a simplified alternative of C++.
+Nova is a compiled statically typed programming language, aiming to be a simplified alternative of C++.

 The compiler itself is written in Go (will rewrite in Nova once its mature